Ahmadjajja/coding_challange/stock-dashboard/README.md

 # 📈 Stock Price Dashboard

-A beautiful, responsive stock price dashboard built with React, CSS, and Recharts.
-This application displays real-time stock market data in both table and chart formats with advanced features like search, sorting, and error handling.
+A responsive stock price dashboard built with React, CSS, and Recharts.
+Displays stock market data in table and chart formats with search, sorting, and interactive features.

 ## 🌐 Live Demo